Feeling overwhelmed at the thought of homeschooling middle school? Not anymore! This series will break down homeschooling middle school step by step.

 Homeschooling middle school is not for the faint of heart.
 Our days will look a lot different than they did in elementary school.
 Gone are the days of cut and paste, messy crafts, and hand holding.
 Instead, we will be focusing on responsibility, teaching our student how to complete their work independently, letting them explore their own interests, and have a say in what they are learning.

 Our goal is to work ourselves out of a job right?
 And that starts when we are homeschooling middle school.
-Come back next week as we kick off this series on everything you need to know about homeschooling middle school!
+Check out all of the other posts in this series to learn everything you need to know about homeschooling middle school!